Self-care

 4. Identify Your Stress Triggers

-Many clients have told me that one of the most frustrating parts of experiencing intense negative emotions is the unpredictability.
-It’s as if they are blind sighted by emotion coming from nowhere or even bubbling up after an uncomfortable event.
-Sometimes this happens hours or even days after.
-By gaining more awareness about what leads to stress, you can self-soothe and prevent stress.
+Many clients have told me that unpredictability is one of the most frustrating parts of experiencing intense negative emotions.
+It’s as if they are blinded by emotion from nowhere or even bubbling up after an uncomfortable event.
+Sometimes this happens hours or even days later.
+You can self-soothe and prevent stress by gaining more awareness about what leads to stress.
 This leads to better control of your emotions overall.

 One easy way to practice this is to decide when it’s worth the challenge and when it’s not.
 For example, you can avoid the gossipy neighbor who leaves you feeling like you’ve been slimed.
 You can stop yourself from saying something you’ll regret and prevent the same argument with your mother- again.